-Quality Statement 11: Harm Reduction
+Harm Reduction

-People with opioid use disorder have same-day access to harm reduction services.
+People who use opioids have same-day access to harm reduction services.
 A comprehensive harm reduction approach includes education, safe supplies, infectious disease testing, vaccinations, appropriate referrals, and supervised consumption services.

-Harm reduction strategies are practices, programs, and policies that aim to reduce the adverse health, social, and economic consequences of substance use without requiring a person to abstain from substance use.11 Care providers and treatment programs for opioid use disorder should be guided by a harm reduction approach that enables immediate access to education and same-day access to harm reduction services as necessary.
+Harm reduction strategies are practices, programs, and policies that aim to reduce the adverse health, social, and economic consequences of substance use without requiring a person to abstain from substance use.12 Care providers and treatment programs for opioid use disorder should be guided by a harm reduction approach that enables immediate access to education and same-day access to harm reduction services as necessary.